-“Manawanui” is the Maori word for perseverance and when you read the story about this little tree you will understand why.
+“Manawanui” is the Maori word for perseverance.
+When you read the story about this little tree you will understand why.

-Rowlands agrees the tree “seems to be getting a bit of an overload” but has not let that overwhelm her enjoyment of the site’s natural history.
+Rowlands agrees the tree seems to be getting a bit of an overload but has not let that overwhelm her enjoyment of the sites natural history and beauty.